 Nutrition is essential for supporting an athlete’s general health and their training needs.

 Having a suitable diet provides a person with enough energy and nutrients to meet the demands of training and exercise.
-In addition to helping a person perform optimally, it also facilitates recovery.
+In addition to helping a person perform optimally, it facilitates recovery.

 Athletes may need to consider: